alexphaus/launchfly-app/DYNAMIC_WEBSITE_DOCS.md

 ```

 ### Production Setup
-1. Configure DNS to point `*.launchfly.site` to your app
+1. Configure DNS to point `*.launchfly.ai` to your app
 2. Subdomains will automatically route to the correct business

 ### Adding New Components